The Ultimate Guide to Weeb Culture: 2025 Edition

 • Acknowledge that anime isn’t “just cartoons”

-• Ask if they watch hentai (awkward for everyone) P.S.
-They do
+• Don’t ask if they watch hentai.
+It’s awkward for everyone.
+P.S.
+They do.

 Conversation Starters:

 • “What anime should I start with?”
-(They live for this)
+(They live for this moment).

 Merchandise Addiction